-I now run two blogs that uses Disqus comments for engagement and interaction, and if you’re thinking about making the switch for your blog too, let me share with you some of the pros and cons of using either of the two commenting platforms.
+I now run two blogs that use Disqus comments for engagement and interaction, and if you’re thinking about making the switch for your blog too, let me share with you some of the pros and cons of using either of the two commenting platforms.

-Now I am well aware of the downfalls of using a third party commenting system plugin in WordPress, yes Disqus may be more difficult for some users to get used to, yes page loading might increase ever, ever, ever so slightly, but the benefits in my opinion, certainly outweigh the downfalls.
+Now I am well aware of the downfalls of using a third party commenting system plugin in WordPress, yes Disqus may be more difficult for some users to get used to, yes page loading time might increase ever, ever, ever so slightly, but the benefits in my opinion, certainly outweigh the downfalls.

 One of the things that I immediately noticed within a few weeks of installing and using Disqus on this blog, was the level and depth of engagement received.

 As you know engagement is critical for any blog to thrive and grow, and I’ve had nothing but positive engagement since making the switch, I don’t just say that to be biassed at all, because I did have some doubts.